jakesgordon/javascript-state-machine/README.md

  * onenter**state**  - fired when entering the new state
  * onafter**event**  - fired after the event

-You can affect the event in 2 ways:
+You can affect the event in 3 ways:

  * return `false` from an `onbeforeevent` handler to cancel the event.
+ * return `false` from an `onleavestate` handler to cancel the event.
- * return `false` from an `onleavestate` handler to perform an asynchronous state transition (see next section)
+ * return `ASYNC` from an `onleavestate` handler to perform an asynchronous state transition (see next section)

 For convenience, the 2 most useful callbacks can be shortened: